|

 Former Scientific Names:

-Fucus clathrus, Agarum clathrus, Laminaria clathrus
+Fucus clathrus, Ulva clathrus, Laminaria clathrus, Agarum clathrus

-Description: Thallus of this unique kelp is brown with a branched holdfast (haptera) and a woody stipe that is spirally twisted due to meristematic growth from which new blades unfurl.
+Thallus of this unique kelp is brown with a branched holdfast (haptera) and a woody stipe that is spirally twisted due to meristematic growth from which new blades unfurl.
 The blade can grow up to at least 50 cm (20 in) long and has somewhat regular perforations.
 Reproductive patches (sori) develop on the older portions of the blade.
 Habitat: This perennial kelp is found on rock in the very low intertidal and shallow subtidal and prefers semi-exposed habitats.
 It is also found in tidepools.
 Similar taxa: Agarum.

 Click on a thumbnail to view larger version